AnBasement/grep-python/docs/architecture.md

 - Case-insensitive (`ignore_case`) - Pass-through to pattern matcher
 - Inverted match (`invert_match`) - Select non-matching lines
 - Count only (`count_only`) - Print count instead of matches
+- After-context (`after_context`) - Show N lines after each match
+- Before-context (`before_context`) - Show N lines before each match

+**Context Line Implementation**:

+- **Before-context**: Uses `collections.deque` with fixed maxlen as a circular buffer
+  - Stores tuples of `(line_number, line_text)` for recent lines
+  - Buffer size = `before_context` parameter
+  - Automatically discards oldest lines when full
+  - Printed before each match is displayed
+- **After-context**: Uses a simple counter
+  - Set to `after_context` value when match found
+  - Decrements for each subsequent line printed
+  - Resets when new match found
+- **Deduplication**: Uses a `set` to track printed line numbers
+  - Prevents duplicate output when context windows overlap
+  - Each line printed at most once
+  - Checked before printing any line (context or match)

 **Error Handling**: Catches and reports file access errors gracefully.